jxxcarlson/cayatex/README.md

 The SourceMap locates the parsed expression in the source text.
-We assume that the text is a list of strings that defines a list of text blocks (not Blocks!).
-A text block is either an ordinary paragraph (non-blank lines bordered by blank lines) or an outer Block.
+We assume that the text is a list of strings that defines a list of text blocks.
+A text block is either an ordinary paragraph (non-blank lines bordered by blank lines) or an outer block.
 Here is an example:

 	0 This is a test.
 	1 Ho ho ho!